flutter/website/flutter-for-android.md

 This is how you would typically do network or database calls.

-With regards to AsyncTask which follows a three step model onPreExecute, doInBackground and onPostExecute, doing a similar model in Flutter is easier.
-You can write non-blocking code as it is, like you would in onPreExecute and onPostExecute and to run code asynchronously you would call an async function.

-onPostExecute takes the value from the result of the doInBackground task and updates the UI, in Flutter as you can see above you would take the value returned from the await’ed function and update the UI by calling setState.
+On Android, when you extend AsyncTask, you typically override 3 methods, OnPreExecute, doInBackground and onPostExecute.
+There is no equivalent to this pattern in Flutter since you would just await on a long running function and Dart's event loop will take care of the rest.

-Yet, there are times where you may be processing a large amount of data and your UI could hang.
+However, there are times where you may be processing a large amount of data and your UI could hang.

-Like AsyncTask is possible to take advantage of multiple CPU cores to do long running or computationally intensive tasks.
+In this case, like AsyncTask, in Flutter it is possible to take advantage of multiple CPU cores to do long running or computationally intensive tasks.
 This is done by using Isolates.

-Isolates are a separate execution thread that runs and do not share any memory with the main execution thread.
+Isolates are a separate execution thread that runs and do not share any memory with the main execution memory heap.
 This means you can’t access variables from the main thread or update your UI by calling setState.

 Let's see an example of a simple Isolate and how you can communicate and share